SubratThakur/remark-preview/README.md

 Configuration:

-"remark.preview.showPreviewOptionInMenuBar": false
+"remark.preview.showPreviewOptionInMenuBar": false,
+"remark.preview.scrollPreviewWithEditor": true,

-> if you change it true then the preview button will be shifted to Menu bar
+> If you change it true then the preview button will be shifted to Menu bar.
+> `remark.preview.scrollPreviewWithEditor` is to enable / disable sync scroll.

 Just press the same key when you want to go back to the original view.